 It is essential that you prepare well to swim "The Rip".
 This body of water demands respect and you need to be ready for some unusual conditions.
-We suggest the following approach to get ready for your big day.
+Here are 10 tips to help you get ready for your big day.

-Swim round 10 - 15km per week in your lead up to the swim
+Swim approximately 10 - 15km per week in your lead up to the swim

-Do approximately half of you training in the open water
+Do approximately half of your training in the open water

 If swimming without a wetsuit, be ready for 16 degree water (lower end of what to expect)

-Practice staying next to your fellow group swimmers if in a group swim
+Practice staying next to your fellow swimmers as this is a team swim!

 Do plenty of swimming on choppy and rough days to be ready for adverse conditions